sudogene/sudogene/README.md

 ## Hey there, I'm Andy aka sudogene :)

 ### Molecular biologist with a passion for programming
-* :books: NUS undergraduate - Life Sciences major, Computer Science minor
+* :books: NUS Final Year Undergraduate - Life Sciences major, Computer Science minor
 * :computer: Started programming in Python and Java in early 2018
 * :bread: TA for NUS CS2030 (Programming Methdology II)
 * :microscope: Interest in building software for biological research